twcau/OfficeSpaceManager/MODULARISATION.md

 - Start by creating the `Modules/` structure and moving functions into logical `.psm1` files.
 - Update your entry scripts to use `Import-Module`.
-- Test each module in isolation, then as part of
+- Test each module in isolation, then as part of whatever.